-The Line Lofts represents our second multi-family residential project with LA's Integrated Development, and our first with Wilshire Skyline.
+The Line Lofts represents our second multi-family residential project with Los Angeles' Integrated Development, and our first with Wilshire Skyline.
 As with our previous project, Woodbridge12, the design of this Hollywood building was a collaborative process where we worked closely with the developer to ensure that quality of life could be maintained, if not elevated, among 82 densely packed apartments.
 Given the site's narrow dimensions1, we knew if we wanted to create a collection of well-lit, well-articulated homes, we would have to abandon the traditional apartment floor plan.

 Additional Credits: Lauren Moore at Integrated Development (interior design), Bruce Damonte (photography), John Linden (photography)